MeBobba/EudesBACK/README.md

 ## 🧑‍💻 Contributing

-Currently, we are not looking for contributors as the project is maintained by **notaryz** and **Swayn**.
+Currently, we are not looking for contributors as the project is maintained by **notaryz** and **Christopher Cavalli**.
 However, you can follow the project to stay updated on future developments.

 ## 📄 License